lendot/cattube/README.md

 ```
 [TODO] edit config file

-[TODO] how to start app

-[TODO] how to autorun app

 ## Enclosure

 At minimum, you'll need some way to hold the sensor in place somewhere
 at cat-level while making sure the transmit/receive units are unobstructed.
-If you're using a Zero and have access to a 3D printer, .stl files are
+If you have access to a 3D printer, .stl files are
-included for a wall-mount enclosure.
+included for wall-mount enclosures.
 Ours mounts under the TV.